 Policy Against Unlawful Discrimination

 Fuller Theological Seminary is committed to providing and modeling a learning, working, living, and community environment that is free of unlawful discrimination in all of its policies, practices, procedures, and programs.
 This commitment extends to the seminary’s administration of its educational policies, admissions, employment, educational programs, and activities.
-In keeping with this commitment, the seminary does not discriminate on the basis of race, color, national origin, ancestry, sex, marital status, military service status, veteran status, medical condition, disability, pregnancy, or age.
+In keeping with this commitment, the seminary does not discriminate on the basis of race, color, national origin, ancestry, sex, marital status, military and veteran status, medical condition, physical disability, mental disability, genetic characteristic or information, citizenship, gender, gender identity, gender expression, pregnancy, or age.

 Fuller Theological Seminary also does not discriminate on the basis of sexual orientation.
 The seminary does lawfully discriminate on the basis of sexual conduct that violates its biblically based Community Standard Statement on Sexual Standards.
 The seminary believes that sexual union must be reserved for marriage, which is the covenant union between one man and one woman.
 The seminary believes premarital, extramarital, and homosexual forms of explicit sexual conduct to be inconsistent with the teaching of Scripture.
 Therefore, the seminary expects members of its community to abstain from what it holds to be unbiblical sexual practices.